alexandretalbert/alexandretalbert/ebanx_team.md

 - Leading Philipines and Paymongo integration
 - Canva deal (being the bridge with other areas)
 - Adobe Canva support
 - Dealt with issues and incidents, handling the Tech part with autonomy (guiding the team also).
-Ex.: Razor Pay, Fastspring
+- Fasspring issues and ramp up
 - The way Sam dominated the topics, even those beyond integration (ex.: Money Flow)
 -